Ayomipo18/Bitnine-Backend-Task/README.md

 - If you don't have gcc installed, go to the installation instructions

-- If you have gcc installed
+- If you have gcc installed, follow the instructions on "How to run this code" section

 ### How to run this code

 - Clone this repo